Wizard Leveling and Fresh 70 Guide (Patch 2.7.6 / Season 29)

 The majority of the gear will be found by random chance as you farm normally, by killing monsters, opening chests, gambling at Kadala and upgrading rare items at the Cube.
 While the list below is not exhaustive, these are some of the pieces to seek, spend blood shards on, or upgrade yellows for — in order of priority:

-pieces, or complete class sets other than the gifted one.
-The Wizard sets are:
+improve lackluster pieces, or complete class sets other than the gifted one.
+The

 - Tal Rasha's Elements: Tal Rasha's Allegiance, Tal Rasha's Brace, Tal Rasha's Grasp, Tal Rasha's Guise of Wisdom.
 Tal Rasha's Relentless Pursuit, Tal Rasha's Stride and Tal Rasha's Unwavering Glare;

 - Firebird's Finery: Firebird's Plume, Firebird's Pinions, Firebird's Breast, Firebird's Talons, Firebird's Down, Firebird's Tarsi and Firebird's Eye);

 - Delsere's Magnum Opus (DMO): Shrouded Mask, Dashing Pauldrons of Despair, Harness of Truth, Fierce Gauntlets, Leg Guards of Mystery and Striders of Destiny;